rjonnal/ciao3/README.md

 ### Compiling the centroiding algorithm

 As of now, the only real-time algorithm that is substantially slower in pure Python than compiled C is the background-estimation and center-of-mass calculation.
-Thus this step has been implemented in compiled C via [Cython](https://cython.readthedocs.io/en/latest/).
+Almost everything in CIAO could be written in Python using the Numpy library, with adequate performance for typical AO loops (20-30 Hz).
+However, in the interest of speeding things up, the costliest operation--centroiding the spots in the Shack-Hartmann image--has been moved down into a C-extension written using Cython[Cython](https://cython.readthedocs.io/en/latest/).
 In a perfect world, installation of a C compiler such as gcc or Visual C++ compiler combined with installation of cython via conda (as described above) will just make Cython work correctly.

+To compile the Cython code, navigate to the ```ciao3/components/centroid_cython``` folder and issue the following command: `python setup.py build_ext --inplace`.

+You may see some warnings (e.g. about deprecation of Numpy features), but shouldn't see any errors.
+After that, copy the new `.so` or `.pyd` file into the `ciao/components/` folder and rename it `centroid.so` or `centroid.pyd`.

 To compile the